Dementia trial expands as study signals effectiveness of novel treatment for vascular dementiaPublished 7 August 2018

 Australians aged 40 and over with dementia are encouraged to participate in one of the nation’s largest clinical trials investigating a novel Chinese herbal extract Sailuotong (SLT).
 Conducted by NICM Health Research Institute (NICM), the Phase III clinical trial has added three new hospital sites across Lismore, Melbourne and Brisbane, with further sites planned for Adelaide and Perth.
 The site expansion coincides with positive results from an independent clinical trial of SLT published in the recent journal Alzheimer's & Dementia.

-The Chinese study included 325 participants and suggests SLT as an effective treatment for vascular dementia, improving cognition and daily functioning in Chinese patients with mild-to-moderate vascular dementia.
+A Chinese study included 325 participants and suggests SLT as an effective treatment for vascular dementia, improving cognition and daily functioning in Chinese patients with mild-to-moderate vascular dementia.
 The results reported improved functioning in multiple domains, such as memory, orientation, language and executive function after 26 weeks of SLT treatment.

 These promising results are highly significant, as current available treatment options for vascular dementia are very limited.
 If the present Australian clinical trial is successful, SLT will be an effective frontline treatment for thousands of people across the world with vascular dementia.